Cadillac Cimarron: Reception and legacy

 Since the withdrawal of the Cimarron after the 1988 model year, Cadillac has not produced a direct successor to the model line.
-Subsequent Cadillac sedans derived from other GM vehicles, including the Cadillac Catera (Opel Omega) and the Cadillac BLS (Saab 9-3) were not compact executive cars, in terms of size.
-The smallest current Cadillac sedan (the Cadillac CT4 and its Cadillac ATS predecessor) is a compact executive car larger than the Cimarron, sharing no common body panels with other GM sedans.
+Subsequent Cadillac sedans derived from other GM vehicles, including the Catera (Opel Omega) and the BLS (Saab 9-3) were not compact executive cars, in terms of size.
+The smallest current Cadillac sedan (the CT4 and its ATS predecessor) is a compact executive car larger than the Cimarron, sharing no common body panels with other GM sedans.

-Cimarron had some firsts for Cadillac: first four-cylinder engine since 1910s, first manual transmission since 1950s, first-ever "export" taillights with separate amber turn signal indicators (for the US market), first compact-sized car, and so forth.
+The Cimarron had some firsts for Cadillac: first four-cylinder engine since 1914, first manual transmission since 1951, first-ever "export" style taillamps with separate amber turn signal indicators (for the US market), first compact-sized car, etc.

 Yearly American sales

 GM ended sales of the Cimarron following the 1988 model year.
 Oldsmobile's J-car variant, the Firenza, was also discontinued that year, followed by the J-car Buick Skyhawk in 1989.
 By 1990, the sub-compact, J-car economy model range in North America was pared down solely to Chevrolet and Pontiac.
 The turbocharged engine was not available in the Buick sedan and the V6 engine was not available in the Firenza sedan while the V6 became optional in the Cimarron starting 1985.